-The driving agency cannot review their decision if you can prove that you meet the required standards for driving.
-If you don’t meet the epilepsy driving rules.
-In this situation it isn’t legally possible for them to issue you with a licence.
+The driving agency will only change their decision if you can prove that you meet the required standards for driving.
+If you don’t meet the required standards it isn’t legally possible for them to issue you with a licence.
 There are no exceptions to this, even if you feel you really need a licence.

 Who to appeal to